14all-agency/shopify-llms-txt-directory/https-homeeleganceusa-com.md

 - [Upholstery Go For A Spin Swivel Chair | Caracole](https://homeeleganceusa.com/products/caracole-upholstery-go-for-a-spin-swivel-chair): Expressing your unique perspective is easy with this sublime swivel chair.
 Bold in its every detail, it features a barrel base finished in Harvest Bronze with a
   Updated: 2025-11-11T19:17:53Z
   Price: $2,711.99 USD
-- [Upholstery She'S A Charmer Sofa | Caracole](https://homeeleganceusa.com/products/caracole-upholstery-she-s-a-charmer-sofa): Curvy in all the right places, there's no doubt this sofa is a charmer.
-Its rounded silhouette is pleasing to the eye and features deep stitched diamond tufting, UPH-018-111-A
-  Updated: 2025-11-11T19:17:54Z
-  Price: $5,789.99 USD
 - [Upholstery The Cat'S Meow Sofa | Caracole](https://homeeleganceusa.com/products/caracole-upholstery-the-cat-s-meow-sofa): Upholstery The Cat'S Meow Sofa | Caracole Description It's never been easier to embrace fashion-forward style in a big way than with this stunning sofa.
   Updated: 2025-11-11T19:17:56Z
   Price: $5,509.99 USD